mufeedvh/basecrack/README.md

 Want to use BaseCrack as a library?
 We got you covered!

-Just get the `basecrack.py` and put it in your project's folder and you're ready to go!
+Just put `basecrack` in your project's folder and you're ready to go!

 **Example:**